What is humulene? The herbal terpene found in cannabis

 Natural sources rich in humulene

-• Sage: Known for its strong, earthy scent, sage is another rich botanical source of humulene, often featured in culinary and aromatic applications.
+• Sage: Recognised for its strong, earthy scent, sage contains humulene and is widely used in cooking and aromatic practices.

 Natural sources rich in humulene